florindofp/LDM-Tests-and-Exercises/ldm-24-25/3-javascript-fundamentals/3-practicas-fundamentos-1/README.md

 2. Read the `// TODO:` comment within the `<script>` tag.
 3. Write the necessary JavaScript code to complete the task or fix the error.
 4. Test your solution by interacting with the elements in the browser.
+5. Create a folder in your github repository and add the solution there.

 ## Goal